-This song required 3 studios, 4 engineers, 2 remixers and a 'midnight mix by Richie Rivera' as well as the production of Frederick Knight to produce its innovative sound.
-Knight also provided backing vocals. (thanks, Edward Pearce - Ashford, Kent, England, for all above)
+This song required three studios, four engineers, two remixers and a 'midnight mix by Richie Rivera' as well as the production of Frederick Knight to produce its innovative sound.
+Knight also provided backing vocals.

-DJ Jazzy Jeff And The Fresh Prince (Will Smith) recorded a Rap version in 1991.
+DJ Jazzy Jeff And The Fresh Prince (Will Smith) recorded a rap version in 1991 that made #20 US.